-#1.
+Take-a-way #1.
 They have a Growth Mindset

-They believe their abilities can be developed.
+- Believe their abilities can be developed.

-They are open to growing as a person, surgeon and business person.
+- Are open to growing as a person, surgeon and business person.

-They are passionate about growing their practice and always striving to be better.
+- Were passionate about growing their practice and always striving to be better.

-They are willing to push the envelope, learn, evolve and change.
+- Pushed the envelope, learn, evolve and change.

-They stay open to life and opps that comes their way
+- Stay open to life and opps that comes their way

-They think positive and are optimistic about their future
+- Think positive and are optimistic about their future

-They have resilience and see change as an opportunity to grow
+- Have resilience and see change as an opportunity to grow

-They believe their efforts determine their abilities and growth.
+- Believe their efforts determine their abilities and growth.

-They are open to new technologies, marketing trends and surgical techniques.
+- Stayed open to new technologies, marketing trends and surgical techniques.